jkakemi/pdsi2_marathon-db/README.md

 ## 🙏 Acknowledgments

-* Project for the "Information Systems Project and Development" course.
+* Project for the "Information Systems Project and Development II" course.
 * Federal of Uberlândia University